Why is this important?

 If you were born abroad, the birth may also have been registered in the UK.
 If so, a copy of the certificate can be obtained in the usual way – see above.

 If the birth has not been registered in the UK, you may be able to get a copy of the birth certificate from the country where you were born.
 This can be done by contacting the relevant embassy in the UK.
-Alternatively, the Overseas Registration Department at the General Register Office can contact the embassy on your behalf – see under heading Further information for address.
+Alternatively, the Overseas Registration Department at the Registrar General can contact the embassy on your behalf.

 If you are unable to obtain a copy of your birth certificate from abroad, the Consular Directorate of the Foreign and Commonwealth Office may be able to help.
 A fee is charged.
 The address is:-